You can mark the strings edited in the Default Reference Language to track them in the other languages in multiple ways, described below.

 If you want the translations in the target languages of a project to be marked as fuzzy when a string in the Default Reference Language is changed in the user interface, you can enable the option Mark strings as fuzzy in other languages in the project's settings.

 The option is available in the settings of any project which has a DRL set.
-You can see it if you click on Edit Project Details, and it applies to both to the case when a user edits a translation in the language page of the DRL, as well as when a user edits a DRL string in the Terms page.
+You can see it if you click on Edit in the project's General settings, and it applies to both to the case when a user edits a translation in the language page of the DRL, as well as when a user edits a DRL string in the Terms page.